jetbtc/diggit-bot/README.md

 ### Features

-The bot was developed for simple strategies based on the martingale system, so the UI doesn't let you do much more than variations of that as of now.
+The bot was developed for **simple strategies based on the martingale system**, so the UI doesn't let you do much more than variations of that **as of now**.
 If there is demand for new features, I might add them.

 **Note:** By default, the bot does not make bets bigger than 0.005BTC/5000 bits.
 See special features.

+**IMPORTANT [8 Jun '15]:** If you set the "Tiles" field to a number to make the bot randomly click tiles, those will be chosen at the **beginning of every streak**, not at the beginning of every individual game!
+How to play martingale-variations on minesweeper is not exactly well-defined, but it seemed to make more sense to pick a set of tiles and go through with that choice until a streak is finished, instead of choosing new tiles on every game.
+That would feel like the equivalent of playing martingale on dice-sites while randomly switching between HI and LO.

+That design on this specific feature has been questioned quite a bit and has, without a doubt, generated the most feedback on the bot so far.
+Expect changes.

+**FEEDBACK IS VERY WELCOME.** If you have any questions or thoughts on this or anything else related to the bot, please contact me.
+(See the bottom of this README)

+Thank you.

 #### Features so far: